richardbrunson/Projects/README.md

 ### https://iq01.com/x/rgb.html

-This mini-app generates contrasting colors for specified web colors.
+This mini-app generates complementary colors for specified web colors.
-Color Theory says every color has its contrasting color.
+Color Theory says every color has its complementary color.
 However, web colors are different than normal ("paint") colors.
-For example, the normal contrasting color for red is green; however, for web colors, the contrasting color for red is actually cyan, and the contrasting color for green is magenta!
+For example, the normal complementary color for red is green; however, for web colors the complementary color for red is actually cyan, and the complementary color for green is magenta!
 Use this tool for viewing contrasting web colors.

 ### http://iq01.com/helpers/digital-sum.html